 There's no reason that the best backpacking food can not only fuel your adventures but also taste amazing.
 When we’re out hiking in the wild, we tend to work up a ferocious appetite.
 Long descents are often spent dreaming of the meal you're going to cook up on your camping stove once you've pitched your tent.
 What you eat for your backpacking meals is just as important as how you eat it.

 If you’re planning a multiday backpacking trip, freeze-dried meals are among the best backpacking food you can buy.
 These packets of deliciousness are be brought to life with nothing more than boiling water.
 Carrying food in your backpack will make your load heavier, but it will also expand your culinary options.

 “Unless you’re willing to survive with very spartan diet, you should definitely plan meals you’ll enjoy eating when you’re out on the trail,” says Michael Isacson, an avid backpacker from South Bend, Indiana.
 “Real food might taste better and can be fun to make, but you have to consider the cost and benefit of it in your pack and the time it takes to prepare it.
 And that’s especially true if kids are on your trip.”

 Consider the weight and freshness values of things like eggs, meats and cheeses.
 Pack hard cheeses (romano, parmesan, vintage gouda or aged cheddar), hard meats (salami, pepperoni, prosciutto or summer sausage) or consider taking pre-cooked sausages or portion-sized tuna, salmon or chicken sold in foil packets.
 Take only fresh eggs that don’t need refrigeration and carry packets of ramen noodles, which are very light and easy to heat up with boiling water.
 Then of course, you've got to consider the weight of your camping stove too.

-You should also consider what utensils to bring – check out our guide to the best camping utensils for some pointers.
+You should also weigh up what utensils to bring – check out our guide to the best camping utensils for some pointers.

 To bring out the flavours of your camp cuisine, makes sure to pack a small bottle of hot sauce, some mixed herbs, and small packets of salt and pepper (such as those that are typically available at fast-food restaurants).